 Which is why I recently started experimenting with press release submissions again.

-Before you run screaming “too much work” or “too expenses” or even “press… what?!?”, let me clarify: I used a super cheap done-for-you press release service.
+Before you run screaming “too much work” or “too expenses” or even “press… what?!?”, let me clarify: I use a super cheap – completely done-for-you – press release service.

 I pointed the first one at a post on my wife’s food blog, targeting a keyphrase she ranked #35 on Google for.

-By targeting I mean I used the 3 word keyphrase I want that post to rank for – as hyperlink text within the press release.
+By targeting I mean I used the 3 word keyphrase I want that post to rank for – as hyperlink text (anchor text) within the press release.

 As is generally the case, the closer to #1 you get, the harder it gets.
 Which is why I wanted to throw some extra strong backlinks in the mix.
 This press release did just that.